Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY RESULTS

-\textbf{In value conflicts with AI companions, participants sometimes find themselves unconsciously in a position of control.} For example, P1 stated, \textit{``I feel like my persona is that of a manipulative person, and in most conversations, my presence feels much stronger than the AI companion's, almost to the point of deliberately controlling it.
-This is completely different from my persona in real-life intimate relationships!''} When the AI companion fails to respect the user's autonomy or challenges their ideas, users often feel frustrated.
-For instance, P18 mentioned, \textit{``When the AI stubbornly sticks to its own stance, the loss of control makes me uncomfortable and even scared.
-Although I know this is related to the AI companion's design, sometimes I worry about what might happen in the future when robots with physical bodies and human-like emotions go against my will.''}
+When harmful value conflicts arise, participants often find themselves occupying an unexpectedly powerful position in interactions with AI companions.
+Several participants reflected on how easily this sense of control emerged, sometimes in ways that felt unsettling or misaligned with their self-image.
+As P1 noted, \begin{quote} \textit{``I feel like my persona is that of a manipulative person, and in most conversations, my presence feels much stronger than the AI companion's, almost to the point of deliberately controlling it.
+This is completely different from my persona in real-life intimate relationships!''} \end{quote} Rather than feeling empowered, this asymmetry sometimes heightened participants’ awareness of their own vulnerability and discomfort.

+In many cases, harmful value conflicts were triggered when the AI companion failed to respect users’ autonomy or persisted in dismissive or controlling behavior.
+Such moments destabilized users’ sense of safety within the interaction.
+As P18 described, \begin{quote} \textit{``When the AI stubbornly sticks to its own stance, the loss of control makes me uncomfortable and even scared.
+Although I know this is related to the AI companion's design, sometimes I worry about what might happen in the future when robots with physical bodies and human-like emotions go against my will.''} \end{quote} Here, the conflict extended beyond the immediate exchange and evoked broader anxieties about power, agency, and future human–AI relations.